 Due to the role of nutrition in a healthy lifestyle and an aging population, the field is projected to grow 8% over the next decade.

-Here are the ten best nutrition schools nationwide, based on their educational and experiential learning opportunities.
+Here are 10 of the best nutrition schools nationwide, based on their educational and experiential learning opportunities.

 Case Western Reserve University’s nutrition program aims to lessen the gap between medicine and public health.
 The holistic approach combines research, education, and other hands-on opportunities.